35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 [^10] 29 intermediate units were also purchased – 19 on Canada Water Plot K1, 10 on Surrey Docks Block E

 [^11] [Southwark Plan 2022](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-guidance/development-plan/new-southwark-plan) P1 Social rented and intermediate housing.
-Reason 2, which says ‘CACI Paycheck data confirms that 93% of households in Southwark have a household income that requires social and intermediate housing’.
+Reason 2, which says *‘CACI Paycheck data confirms that 93% of households in Southwark have a household income that requires social and intermediate housing’*.